 The Administration Officer showed some spreadsheets that she had to maintain on everyone at the command and what courses they are qualified to teach.
 She explained how the numbers are fulfilled and how courses are impacted with the amount of instructors to teach per course.
-Some instructors are cross utilized, which mean they have the ability to teach more than one course if they are needed.
-Each civilian instructor is placed in the cross utilization group, which is broken down between radar and communication courses, because of the time they have at the command and their versatility to teach whenever called upon with the different NECs they may possess.
-Around 20.8 percent of the civilian instructors are cross qualified to teach other courses.
-This also helped out when there is a shortfall of instructors at the schoolhouse to teach a course and they can teach courses until a military instructor arrives.
-She maintained the emergency action report which informed headquarters that the command had shortfalls and the command needs these positions filled immediately.
+Some instructors were cross utilized, which mean they had the ability to teach more than one course if they needed.
+Each civilian instructor is placed in the cross utilization group, which is broken down between radar and communication courses, because of the time they had at the command and their versatility to teach whenever was needed for the different NECs they possesd.
+Around 20.8 percent of the civilian instructors were cross qualified to teach other courses.
+This also helped out when there was a shortfall of instructors at the schoolhouse to teach a course since they can teach courses until a military instructor arrives.
+She maintained the emergency action report which informed headquarters that the command had shortfalls and the command needed these positions filled immediately.
 She provided details about the command involvement with an instructor that does not qualify as an instructor and how it affects the command.
-She also informed the researcher the process involved to return that sailor to the fleet since they are no longer an asset at the command.
+She explained the process of returning a sailor to the fleet if they were unable to qualify as an instructor.
 She explained that it doesn’t happen overnight and that it involves getting in contact with the detailer and getting a new set of orders that will be suitable for the sailor.
-While this service member awaits his or her transfer date, they will be assigned other duties.
+While this service member awaits his or her transfer date, they would be assigned other duties.
 Appendix A lists the questions asked and the data analysis section will have those results.

-Besides going to JIT to learn how to be an instructor and the basic tools to help them in their job, what other opportunities could help the instructor become more proficient?
+Besides going to JIT to learn how to be an instructor and the basic tools needed to help them in their job, what other opportunities could help the instructor become more proficient?
 That’s what happens with some sailors that come to the schoolhouse to be an instructor.
 They neither possessed the subject matter skill or expertise on a vital piece of electronic equipment, nor have ever completed an electronic repair but they are expected to be subject matter experts.
 When it comes to evaluating performance of instruction or demonstrations, an SME had to be always in the classroom until they become fully qualified to teach on their own.
-The SME is there to critique the instructor to ensure all instructional points are taught, safety is being adhere to, and they also give feedback once the evaluation is complete.
+The SME would be there to critique the instructor to ensure all instructional points were taught correctly, safety was being adhered to, and to provide feedback once the evaluation was completed.

-Sometimes the instructor on the podium doesn’t know what to add into the presentations or demonstrations to provide any feedback from previous work on a shore facility or even on a Navy ship.
-This is due to a lack of knowledge about the course of instruction in which they are working in.
-They have to improvise along the way to add material into their presentations to fill the time.
-This can be helped with when an SME is in the classroom while an instructor is qualifying to help with questions.
+Sometimes the instructor on the podium doesn’t know what to add to the presentations or demonstrations, or how to provide feedback from previous experience, due to a lack of knowledge about the course of instruction in which they are working in.
+They need to improvise along the way to add material into their presentations..
+This can be helped with when an SME is in the classroom while an instructor is qualifying to assist with questions.
 If the SME is not available, it is the responsibility of the junior instructor to take that question and find out for the student.
 If the instructor gets asked a lot of questions they can’t answer, that looks bad of the credibility of the instructor to teach the course.